atuttle/blog/blog/2021/chaotic-good-creating-determinism-where-none-exists.md

 checksum({ foo: 'bar', baz: 'yo' }); //returns numeric between 0-1
 ```

 My implementation _must_ be deterministic in order to be useful.
-It's not all that dissimilar from calculating an MD5 hash of something, except my value is numeric and MD5 only works on string inputs.
+It's not all that dissimilar from calculating an MD5 hash of something, except my output is numeric and MD5 is alpha-numeric, and MD5 only accepts string inputs.

-In fact, that is my algorithm: Convert the struct to a string, MD5 hash it, and then remove the characters leaving only digits behind.
+In fact, that is my algorithm: Convert the struct to a string, MD5 hash that string, and remove the alpha-characters, leaving only digits behind.
 How do you turn a given random struct to a string in CFML?
 There are a few ways: JSON, WDDX, or XML all immediately spring to mind.
 I happen to use JSON daily so it's my go-to in a situation like this.

 MD5 is deterministic.
 This is one of the reasons it has been used for so long for password hashing.
 It wouldn't be useful in a password hashing algorithm if it weren't deterministic, because logins using the correct password would fail at random.